 Don’t Forget Automation

-Companies are focused on orchestrating and automating portions of incident response to alleviate the shortage in cyber expertise that are straining security teams in many markets.
+Companies are focused on orchestrating and automating portions of incident response to alleviate the shortage in threat intelligence analysts that are straining security teams in many markets.
 As a result, security service providers today must include more automation capabilities, as part of their services.

 Flexible Service Models

 Finally, the lack of skills talent is driving firms to look for more flexible staffing models as employee attrition rates are expected to rise.
-Security service providers may need to take a fresh look at their business models in order to enable the kind of growth and flexibility that their clients are seeking, much of which will continue to expand in the future.
+Security service providers may need to take a fresh look at their computer security incident management in order to enable the kind of growth and flexibility that their clients are seeking, much of which will continue to expand in the future.

 For an in depth look at new tactics being used to contribute to cyber security, download our whitepaper, Why Virtual HUMINT is Vital to Effective Threat Intelligence.